Fire Watchers Memorial

 MapEntering the Cathedral through the Southwest porch, the immediate impression is of the sheer scale and grandeur of this Gothic building.
 The elegantly proportioned columns in the Nave rise upwards to the lierne vaulted roof, 25 meters (82 feet) overhead, and the view looking east, towards the Pulpitum arch into the Choir and Trinity Chapel beyond, is as awe-inspiring to today’s visitor as it must have been to the fifteenth century pilgrim.
 Access via NW Door

 Note.
-The view of the lierne roof vault and parts of the Great West Window are currently obscured by safety decking (scheduled to be removed during 2021) whilst repairs to the roof are carried out.
+The view of the lierne roof vault and parts of the Great West Window are currently obscured by safety decking (scheduled to be removed in early 2022) whilst repairs to the roof are carried out.

 - Height of the Nave vault: 25 metres (82 feet)

 - Length of the Nave to Pulpitum screen: 66 metres (215 feet)